How old do you have to be in order to volunteer?

 - Secondary School Students apply through the co-op office at your school.
 Your school will forward us your application.

 - Clerical or Medical Office Administration students may apply as an adult volunteer.

 - Professional and Allied Health Placements students or their placement coordinator should contact our Professional Practice Office at 905-883-1212 x7595.

 How much time am I expected to commit?

-We ask that you commit one shift per week for a minimum of 2 4 hours.
+We ask that you commit one shift per week for a minimum of 3 to 4 hours.
 We recognize that you have other commitments and occasionally have to take time off.
 We require that you let us know if you will be taking time off.
-Volunteers who do not log any hours in a month and have not contacted us is considered resigned and their position is offered to a new volunteer.
+Volunteers who do not log any hours in a month and have not contacted us are considered resigned and their position is offered to a new volunteer.

 What jobs do you have available and may I choose where I want to volunteer?